 TasWater is investing in vital sewerage upgrades to protect our environment and support Tasmania’s growing communities.

-Later this month, we’ll begin installing a new subsea pipeline across Gage Cove, linking the Old Beach sewage pump station with the Herdsmans Cove shoreline.
+Work is underway to install a new subsea pipeline across Gage Cove, linking the Old Beach sewage pump station with the Herdsmans Cove shoreline.
 Once complete, the pipeline will connect into the existing sewerage network at both shores.

 This work has been prioritised as urgent following recent pipeline breaks.
 The new pipeline will: